 Outreach programming is an aspect of CAPS that facilitates early intervention and service access, especially for traditionally underserved students and those who may not otherwise seek therapy.
 With guidance from the CAPS Outreach Coordinator, interns provide outreach services to the WSU community throughout the year.
-They may facilitate one or two during the first summer of internship, approximately four during the fall semester, and two to four during the spring semester, depending on demand.
+They may facilitate one or two during the first summer of internship, approximately two to three during the fall semester, and two to three during the spring semester, depending on demand.
 Specific experiences reflect student and university needs while considering intern training interests.

 Outreaches are delivered to campus departments and requesting groups.
 Topics vary and may include such presentations as stress management, self-care, time management, test anxiety, attachment styles and healthy relationships, safe dating, depression and anxiety management, bereavement, sleep hygiene, advocacy, and anger management.
-During the 2020-2021 academic year, the CAPS Outreach Coordinator and a doctoral intern developed the "Real Talk Thursday" program covering wellness topics in 30-minute workshops each week.
-These are recorded and added to YouTube for easy student access.